 Even more important to today’s current and prospective residents than personalization is honesty and transparency.
-For so long we’ve lived in a world full of photoshopped images and ads, and staged environments that rarely represented the actual experience.
+For so long we’ve lived in a world full of photoshopped images and ads and staged environments that rarely represented the actual experience.
 And consumers have caught on to that.
 No more do those ‘perfect’ displays work with today’s prospective residents.
-They no longer want to see the perfectly staged model or a video with paid actors portraying an event at the pool that will never actually take place at the community.
+They no longer want to see the perfectly staged model or a video with paid actors portraying an event at the pool that will never actually take place in the community.
 They want to see the exact unit they’ll be living in and the actual view from the unit, even if it is simply a parking lot.
 They want to see the community for what it is as well.
-They want to hear from actual residents and get a real sense for what it’ll be like to live there, not some pie in the sky portrayal of what it could be, but actually isn’t.
+They want to hear from actual residents and get a real sense of what it’ll be like to live there, not some pie in the sky portrayal of what it could be, but actually isn’t.

 So how do you put forth honesty and transparency in your leasing practices?
 Simple…be honest and transparent!
 For example, instead of investing in a highly produced video that only shows certain parts of the community, consider using a platform that empowers hosting live video.
 If a prospective resident can’t physically get to the property to see it, the next best / transparent thing is live video.
 Same thing with your resident testimonials.
 If you have corporate support, record your own resident testimonials for posting on social media or on your community website.
 These don’t need to be highly produced, polished videos.
 The more real they seem, the more they’ll be trusted.

 Personify the Brand

 For multifamily leasing agents, it’s easy to get caught up in all of the hectic stress of working at a multifamily community.
 It’s a very demanding role to play — especially for those in student housing!
 Personifying your brand is one of the easiest ways to positively impact your effectiveness as a leasing agent!